 1. Installing your Rifle Scope

-While this isn’t a guide on how to install a scope it is incredibly important that your scope is installed correctly.
+While this isn’t a guide on how to install a scope, it is incredibly important that your scope is installed correctly.
 If the scope is not correctly installed it can be impossible to zero.
-Depending on the scope rings or mount setup the installation maybe slightly different for each scope.
+Depending on the scope rings or mount setup, the installation may be slightly different for each scope.

-Always follow manufacturer’s directions.
+First, always follow the manufacturer’s directions.

 2. Selecting the Right Ammunition

-Once a scope is zeroed to a certain load of ammunition this load will be the most precise for that scope.
+Once a scope is zeroed to a certain load of ammunition, this load will be the most precise for that scope.
 Other loads of the same caliber may cause slight variations in accuracy.
 These variations are typically small and only make a significant difference at long range, or when measuring groups with precision devices.

 3. Selecting the Right Target

-You can zero a rifle with almost any target.
+Not sure how to zero a scope with different targets?
+Don’t worry: you can zero a rifle with almost any target.
 The easiest targets to use are targets that are designed for bullseye shooting and are divided into grids.
 These grid boxes are most commonly a square inch.

-This allows the shooter to easily adjust the scope based on how inches it is away from the bullseye.
-These targets are very common and easy to find in sporting good, or gun stores.
+This allows the shooter to easily adjust the scope based on how many inches it sits away from the bullseye.
+These targets are very common and easy to find in gun stores and sporting goods stores.

-When hanging the target, it is a good idea to use a larger piece of material behind the target.
-This material is best often left blank and allows for shooters to see if they are hitting off target.
+When hanging the target, use a larger piece of material behind the target.
+This material is best often left blank and allows shooters to see if they are hitting off target.
 Simple pieces of cardboard work well as backing for a target.

 4. Distance & Setup

-Once your target is established back up to roughly half the distance you plan on shooting the rifle at.
-At half the standard range a shooter can easily adjust their rifle on target before moving back to their normal firing range.
+Once your target is established, back up to roughly half the distance you plan on shooting the rifle at.
+At half the standard range, a shooter can easily adjust their rifle on target before moving back to their normal firing range.

 From here you’ll set up your shooting position.
 The most precise and accurate method is using a bench rest and a sled or a gun vise to secure the weapon.

-This takes the human element out of zeroing the scope and stabilizes it as close to perfectly as possible.
+This takes the human element out of zeroing the scope and stabilizes it as close to perfect as possible.
 Alternatively, a shooter can set up behind a rifle in the prone position, with sandbags or a bipod to aid in stabilizing the rifle.

 5. Begin the Zeroing Process

-These devices are quite affordable, and easy to both find and use.
+These devices are quite affordable and easy to both find and use.

 6. Prepping for Range Hot

-Once a shooter has gotten their reticle as close as possible to being on target it is time to go hot.
-When zeroing a rifle scope the best practice is to take the necessary time to do it correctly.
+Once a shooter has gotten their reticle as close as possible to being on target, it is time to go hot.
+When zeroing a rifle scope, the best practice is to take the necessary time to do it correctly.
 Apply the fundamentals to each and every shot taken.

-Inspect the target.
+Then, inspect the target.
 Your three shots are your ‘group’.
 This group should share some relatively similar characteristics.

 These three shots should all be in one general area of a target.
-For example the three shots may not be right on top of each other, but are all left and low of the bullseye.
+For example, the three shots may not be right on top of each other, but are all left and low of the bullseye.

-7. Fine-tuning the Adjustments
+7. Fine-Tuning the Adjustments

-If the group is routine, the shooter should measure, and then apply those measurements to their rifle scope turrets.
-Turrets are different from scope to scope and turrets feature different adjustment measurements per click.
+If the group is routine, the shooter should measure and then apply those measurements to their rifle scope turrets.
+Turrets are different from scope to scope, and turrets feature different adjustment measurements per click.

 Repeat the process of shooting three rounds and adjusting the scope until it is striking the bullseye of the target.
 Once this is complete, place a new target on the target holder and shoot three more shots to confirm the zero.